joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 ---
 layout: post
 title: "Adopting Herb at GitHub"
 description: "We've spent the past few months integrating Herb into the GitHub.com monolith.
-It caught numerous bugs, allowed us to migrate off the effectively-archived erb_lint, and X. In this talk, I'll share how you can see similar benefts in your codebase today and help improve the project ahead of its 1.0 release."
+It caught numerous bugs missed by our existing tooling, allowed us to migrate off the effectively-archived erb_lint, and X. In this talk, I'll share how you can see similar benefts in your codebase today and help improve the project ahead of its 1.0 release."
 image: TODO
 ---

-_A transcript of my spring 2026 lightning talk, as presented at Boulder Ruby._
+_A transcript of a spring 2026 lightning talk, as presented at Boulder Ruby._

 _Bio: Joel is a staff software engineer at GitHub, working on the health of the GitHub.com Rails monolith._

-_Abstract: We've spent the past few months integrating Herb into the GitHub.com monolith.
+_Abstract: I've spent the past few months integrating Herb into the GitHub.com monolith.
 It caught numerous bugs, allowed us to migrate off the effectively-archived erb_lint, and X. In this talk, I'll share how you can see similar benefts in your codebase today and help improve the project ahead of its 1.0 release._

 Before I get started, how many people here have heard of Herb?